mm-422/Projects--Legacy-App-Reverse-Engineering/conclusions.md

 ``Arcade.dat`` also presented its own set of curveballs.
 One of them being the integrity-check mechanisms lined with duplicated strings in both the main executable and the primary DLL file, ``ra.dll``.
 A simple hex edit in the end was also thwarted by a proprietary EOCD sequence, which was discovered with the help of a behavioral analysis tool, Procmon.

-While today's tools are very advanced and do a lot of heavy lifting, the mind of the original creator is the most valuable asset one could possess when reverse engineering the associated application.
-This is of course, not quite possible, so the next best thing is to reconstruct what intents and considerations may have gone in to the building of an application by careful use of tools and techniques to compile both historical and behavioral data.
+While today's tools are very advanced and do a lot of the heavy lifting, the mind of the original creator is the most valuable asset one could possess when reverse engineering an application.

+This is of course not quite possible to obtain.
+So the next best thing is to reconstruct what thoughts and considerations may have gone in to the building of an application by careful use of tools and techniques to compile the crucial historical and behavioral data.